ben-page/node-test/README.md

   - `t`: object (built-in assertions)
   - (optional) `state`: object - result of `beforeEach` hook
   - (optional) `done`: function - callback for asynchronous tests
+  - `validateError`: function - function to validate the error

 ###### Test Resolution
 - Any `Error` throw synchronously will cause the test to fail.
 - Asynchronous test can return a Promise or use the `done()` callback.
   - If the test returns a Promise, the test will pass or fail if the promise resolves or rejects, respectively.
   - If the `done()` callback is used, the test will fail if the first argument is defined.
 See [Node.js style callbacks](https://nodejs.org/api/errors.html#errors_node_js_style_callbacks).
+- `validateError` can turn a failing test into a passing test, if the error validates. (see below)

 ###### Synchronous Test:
 ```javascript